 Who We Are

-In February of 1937, the first Mass was celebrated at St. Peter Claver Mission to give African American Catholics in Huntington a place to worship and feel welcomed.
-That welcoming spirit attracted many converts to the Catholic Faith.
+Our story began in February 1937, when the first Mass was celebrated at St. Peter Claver Mission, providing a welcoming spiritual home for African American Catholics in Huntington.
+This spirit of inclusion fostered a thriving community and drew many to the Catholic faith.

 Mission Statement